Anukulbanjade/UNiversity_001/README.md

 6. Access the application at [http://localhost:8000](http://localhost:8000) 🌐

 ## Usage 🚀
-- Login to the admin panel using the superuser account created in step 4.
+- Login to the admin panel using the superuser account created.
 - Manage courses, students, and other data through the admin panel.
 - Navigate to the respective URLs to view lists and detailed information.

 ## Contributing 🤝
 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License 📝
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Future Enhancements